Kaline's No. 6 was first to be retired by Tigers

 “I’ve always had a saying that, if you weren’t the best, what’s the difference whether you’re number two or number 30 or number 500?”
 Kaline said.
 “And I was never the best.
 I was never the worst.
 I was far from being the worst but I was a lot closer to being the best than I was the worst.”

-Connor O’Gara was the 2012 public relations intern in the Hall of Fame’s Frank and Peggy Steele Internship Program for Youth Leadership Development
+Connor O’Gara was a public relations intern in the Hall of Fame’s Frank and Peggy Steele Internship Program for Youth Leadership Development